-The amaretti biscuits are blended with digestive biscuits to save these cheesecake balls from being too sweet, mixed with cream cheese and chilled before being dipped into melted white chocolate and coated in a layer of crushed amaretti biscuits to finish.
-Sounds pretty dreamy right.
+These no bake cheesecake balls are the best!
+Made with amaretti biscuits blended with digestive biscuits (or graham crackers) to save these cheesecake balls from being too sweet, mixed with cream cheese and chilled before being dipped into melted white chocolate and coated in a layer of crushed amaretti biscuits to finish.
+Sounds pretty dreamy, right?

 I like making these amaretti balls as part of a dessert buffet so people can graze on them.
-But be warned, you'll get through a lot so be prepared and make lots!
-They taste great with coffee or dessert wine.
+But be warned, you'll get through a lot, so be prepared and make lots!
+They taste great with coffee or a nice chilled glass of dessert wine.

 Anyway, I digress.
 Onto the balls!

 What you will love about this cream cheese balls dessert?

 - Easy and Quick: These no-bake cheesecake balls are the best way to satisfy any sweet tooth, and the best part is I didn't have to spend hours in the kitchen.
 With just a handful of ingredients and no baking required, this easy recipe can be whipped up in no time.
 It's the perfect solution when you're craving a sweet treat but are short on time.